Accio/AMIDD/docs/README.md

 The final note is given by participation (20%), presentation (30%), and an oral examination (50%).

-The oral examination will be about concepts that we learned together, and about explaining mathematical concepts (or concepts in your domain of experts) to a layman - your lecturer.
+The oral examination (20 min) will be about concepts that we learned together, and about explaining mathematical concepts (or concepts in your domain of experts) to a layman - your lecturer.

 ## Further information